Already Registered? Login here

 Jaspe pique - Two color yarns create subtle tone variations on the surface of the fabric.
-This will allow exceptional embroidery surfaces.
+This allows exceptional embroidery surfaces.

 Jersey - A type of fabric with a flat appearance, knit on a circular, single-knit machine; its principal distinction is that it is not a fabric with a distinct rib.

-Kasha-lining - A lining principally for jackets featuring cotton flannel, napped face and imitation chambray back.
+Kasha-lining - A lining principally for jackets featuring cotton flannel, napped face and an imitation chambray back.

 Lap shoulder - An infant's shirt where the back panel or body parts overlap the front panel at the neckline where the set-in sleeves start.

 Leather Strap and Grommet - These caps have a leather strap with buckle and grommet at the back side which help you to adjust the size.

 Linear - A form of measurement of fleece's weight.
 The higher the number, the heavier and warmer the fabric.

 Lisle - high-quality cotton yarn made by plying yarns spun from long, combed staple.